fchauvel/MAD/README.md

 ## NEXT RELEASE CHANGE LOG

  * Bug Fixes:
-    * Bug fixes in the calculation of the throughput and reliability that leaded to negative values
+    * Fix in the calculation of the throughput and reliability that leaded to negative values
+    * Fix the worker behaviour when request have timeout.
+They now check whether the task is still pending before to proceed